Indian Myna Birds

 For residents who are affected by these birds and would like to trap them, there are two options:

-1. Traps are available for purchase or hire by contacting the Narellan Men’s Shed by email atmenshednarellan@yahoo.com.au.
+1. Traps are available for purchase or hire by contacting the Narellan Men’s Shed by email at mensshednarellan@yahoo.com.au.
 The address for Narellan Men’s Shed is 1 Mount Annan Drive, Narellan (located behind the Macarthur Centre for Sustainable Living).

 It is essential that trapped Indian Myna’s are treated humanely and to adhere to humane methods of euthanasia.
 More information is available via this RSPCA Factsheet.